digiampietro/buildroot-armv7/README.md

                 -it digiampietro/buildroot-armv7
 ```
 In this script:
-  * the user's home directory (*$HOME*) is mapped, with option `-v`, inside the running image at exactly the same position
+  * the user's home directory (*$HOME*) is mapped, with option `-v`, inside the running image at exactly the same path
   * the `-v /tmp/.X11-unix:/tmp/.X11-unix` option has the purpose do display, on the host, X11 applications running inside the Docker image
   * the `--rm` options terminate the Docker image process after exiting from the interactive shell; This is needed to prevent having a lot of unused stopped images
   * some environment variables (options `-v`) are passed from the host to the docker image with the purpose to create, on the fly, inside the image, the same user existing on the host with exact same attributes (username, uid, primary group, shell, home dir).
-This job is accomplished by the **entrypoint** script `docekr/startup.sh`:
+This job is accomplished by the following **entrypoint** script `docekr/startup.sh`:

   ```shell
 #!/bin/sh